luciferlupin/numerology/README.md

 2. **Destiny Number**: Calculated from your full name, shows your goals and abilities
 3. **Personality Number**: Based on the consonants in your name, shows how others perceive you

+## Deployment on Vercel

+This project is ready to be deployed on Vercel.
+Follow these steps to deploy:

+1. Push your code to a GitHub repository
+2. Sign up or log in to [Vercel](https://vercel.com)
+3. Click "New Project" and import your GitHub repository
+4. Configure the project:
+   - Framework Preset: Select "Other"
+   - Build Command: Leave as default (npm run build)
+   - Output Directory: Leave as default
+   - Install Command: `npm install`
+   - Development Command: `npm run dev`
+5. Add environment variables from your `.env` file
+6. Click "Deploy"

+Once deployed, Vercel will provide you with a URL to access your live numerology website.

 ## Future Enhancements

 - User accounts to save readings